NEW

 PCA Latent Dimensions

-Plain EnglishPCA takes the 15 raw signals and finds 4 combined dimensions that best explain why sites differ from each other.
-Think of it like 4 fundamental questions that separate great sites from weak ones.
-Your score on each tells you which one to fix first.
+Plain EnglishPCA takes the 11 raw signals and finds 4 combined dimensions that best explain why sites differ from each other.
+Your score on each tells you which fundamental problem to fix first.
+The dimension with your lowest score is your dominant weakness.

 Does the site get clearer the more you read?